mmuratarat/mmuratarat.github.io/_pages/faq.md

 ![$\sigma = 0.25$](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/sigma025_RBF.png?raw=true)

-for SVM decision boundary showed by sigma=5/2/0.25, we can see that, for a larger sigma, the decision tends to be flexible and smooth, it tends to make wrong classification while predicting, but avoids the hazard of overfitting.
+for SVM decision boundary showed by $\sigma = 0.25$, we can see that, for a larger sigma, the decision tends to be flexible and smooth, it tends to make wrong classification while predicting, but avoids the hazard of overfitting.
 For a smaller sigma, the decision boundary tends to be strict and sharp, in contrast to the former situation, it tends to overfit (cannot be generalizable).

 If the distance between $x$ and $x^{\prime}$ is much larger than sigma, the kernel function tends to be zero.
 Thus, if the sigma is very small, only the $x$ within the certain distance can affect the predicting point.
 In other words, smaller sigma tends to make a local classifier, larger sigma tends to make a much more general classifier.